justcoded/dotenv-sync/README.md

 # Usage

-Add the next lines to your pre-commit git hooks (`.git/hooks/pre-commit`) to prevent committing if `.env` has params missed in `.env.example` and vice versa
+Add the next line to your pre-commit git hooks (`.git/hooks/pre-commit`) to prevent committing if `.env` has params missed in `.env.example` and vice versa.
+Ensure the file `vendor/bin/diff` is executable.

 ```
 exec vendor/bin/diff {envFileName} {envExampleFileName}